Intent

 I am a rising sophomore, but am turning 21 before the first day of the fall semester.
 Am I required to live on campus?

-If you are a rising sophomore and will be over 21 by the first day of the fall semester, or are married, you may request to move off campus for 2024-2025.
+If you are a rising sophomore and will be 21 years of age or older by the first day of the fall semester, or are married, you may request to move off campus for 2025-2026.
 To do so, please send an email to undergraduatehousing@yale.edu with your request and relevant information.

 I previously registered my intent as on-campus, but have decided to live off-campus.
 How can I change my intent?

 If you would like to update your intent during the Intent stage of Room Draw, you can do so directly in the Housing Portal.
-Students can update their housing status at any time during the Intent stage of Room Draw, which is open from January 16th – February 12th.
-After Intent has closed on February 12th you may request to change your intent from on- to off- campus by emailing undergraduatehousing@yale.edu to do so.
+Students can update their housing status at any time during the Intent stage of Room Draw, which is open from January 16th – February 5th.
+After Intent has closed on February 5th you may request to change your intent from on- to off- campus by emailing undergraduatehousing@yale.edu to do so.
+Please note that students are able to adjust their intent to off-campus up until March 25th.

 While students are able to withdraw before room selection without financial penalty, it is expected that all Yale College students will participate in the Housing Selection process in good faith, knowing that their peers are making important housing decisions based on how many students have registered intent to live on campus, and how many beds are available.
 If you are not truly planning to live on campus, please register your intent to live off-campus.